Application Tips from Jenni

 To add, or not to add...??

-I don’t have a photo on my CV, however if you decide to include one, I suggest a simple, professional style headshot and make sure it is a photo which you think reflects you as a person (I don't recommend using an old passport photo!).
-If you are unsure which photo to upload, get a second opinion from someone you trust.
+I don’t have a photo on my CV, however if you decide to include one, I suggest a simple, professional style head shot.
+And make sure it is a photo which you think reflects you as a person - I don't recommend using an old passport photo!

 Good old ChatGPT